andraugust/andraugust.github.io/thermo-1.md

 $$

 Where $$S_d(r)$$ is the surface area of a sphere of radius $$r$$ and dimension $$d$$.
 Why the surface area of a sphere?
-It's because the energy-momentum relation is the equation of a sphere and the momenta satisfying the energy constraint lie on its surface.
+Because the energy-momentum relation is the equation of a sphere and the momenta satisfying the energy constraint lie on its surface.

 For $$N > 1$$ the approach is the same, but now position-space volume is $$V^N$$ and momentum-space dimensionality is $$d=3N$$.
 Also, we have to account for the fact that atoms are indistinguishable.
 To see why, consider a _distinguishable_ three-atom gas.
 One of its microstate is